-Forensic samples obtained on cotton swabs should be extracted in 300-400 μL of RSID[TM]-Saliva Extraction Buffer: shake for 10 seconds, longer incubation times are optional.
-We have obtained similar results with incubation times ranging from 10 seconds to an hour.
-Alternatively, a portion of a swab may be used, and sufficient RSIDTM-Saliva Extraction Buffer should be added to easily cover the sample.
-The punch or cutting should be extracted in 100 μ L of RSIDTM-Saliva Extraction Buffer for 10 seconds while shaking, or longer.
-A general guideline of a maximum of 10% of extract, up to a maximum of 20 μ L should be run.
+Forensic samples obtained on cotton swabs should be extracted in 300-400 μL of RSIDTM-Universal Buffer: shake for 10 seconds, longer incubation times are optional.
+Alternatively, a portion of a swab may be used, and sufficient RSIDTM-Universal Buffer should be added to easily cover the sample.
+Stains on fabric or paper should be sampled by taking a punch or cutting ($\approx 20~\text{mm}^2$) of the item.
+The punch or cutting should be extracted in 100 μL of RSIDTM-Universal Buffer for 10 seconds or longer.
+A general guideline of a maximum of 10% of extract, up to a maximum of 20 μL should be run.
 The remainder of the extract can be processed for STR analysis using any one of a number of DNA extraction protocols.
 The buffer provided is STR free and contains a DNA stabilizer.
-The provided buffers do not interfere with extraction or amplification.